anoxxxy/vanillajsrouter/README.md

-# VanillaRouterJS v1.0.0
+# VanillaJSRouter v1.0.0

-VanillaRouterJS is a lightweight client-side router developed by anoxxxy aka Anoxy.
+VanillaJSRouter is a lightweight client-side router developed by anoxxxy aka Anoxy.
 This library allows for easy hash-based routing in vanilla JavaScript, inspired by RouterJS by Silvio Delgado.

 ## Key Features